inikishev/beat-manipulator/README.md

 (Никишев И.О.)

 Advanced beat swapping powered by [madmom](https://github.com/CPJKU/madmom).
 Effortlessly make "every other beat is missing" remixes, or completely change beat of the song with patterns as complex you want.
+Additional remixing features include putting samples and fake sidechain on each beat.

 # Requirements
 - tested on python 3.10, 3.9 and 3.8.
 Note that currently only github version of madmom seems to work on 3.10 (at least I couldn't get pip version to work on 3.10).